dan-leech/laravel-elixir-foundation-emails/readme.md

 ## Notices

 Current plugin freezes gulp flow until all it's works will be done.
 Because I can't find better way to run several streams in elixir gulp task without callback.

+Css inliner removes all `<link rel="stylesheet" type="text/css" href="*">` tags in production mode.
+To add styles to compiled styles in head put it into `<style type="text/css" media="screen"></style` in head.
+You can add @font-face and etc. Or correct bugs in compiled styles.
+Supports blade syntax as well.